Guidelines for Student Organizations

 - Work with the licensed vendor to select product and develop a design.
 The licensed vendor will submit a Product Request Form and art to the Licensing & Trademarks Office for approval.
 The Licensing & Trademarks Office will communicate with the licensed vendor regarding any changes that need to be made before the order is filled.

-- Student organizations may use their own logos on merchandise, but such marks must appear Separate and Apart from any university trademarks (logos and graphics).
+- Student organization logos, official name and additional graphic elements must appear Separate and Apart from any university trademarks (logos and graphics).

 - Student organizations may use the unit signature of a sponsoring unit, but it must appear on a separate imprint area from any student organization logo.